wymcg/termsavers/README.md

                         Set level of detail for islands.
 Defaults to 6 --hspeed HSPEED       Set x component of flyover speed.
 Defaults to .1 --vspeed VSPEED       Set y component of flyover speed.
 Defaults to .1 -S SIZE, --size SIZE  Set the size of landmasses.
 Defaults to .1.
-Values higher than .3 are not reccomended.'
+Values higher than .3 are not reccomended.
 ```

 ## lavalamp